-Mr. David Ross, M.Sc., P.Geo, and Mr. Robert Michaud, M.Sc., P.Eng., both of RPA. prepared the Technical Report.
-To management's knowledge, neither Mr. Ross nor Mr. Michaud have any registered or beneficial interest, direct or indirect, in any securities or other property of the Company.

-To the Company's knowledge as at March 23, 2016, the persons or companies referred to above beneficially owned, directly or indirectly, less than 1% of the outstanding securities of the Company.
+Jason J. Cox, P.Eng., Mr. David Ross, M.Sc., P.Geo, and Mr. Robert Michaud, M.Sc., P.Eng., all of RPA prepared the Technical Report.
+To the Company's knowledge as at March 22, 2017, the persons or companies referred to above beneficially owned, directly or indirectly, less than 1% of the outstanding securities of the Company.